2025 New Year's Resolutions for Moms

 1. Prioritize Self-Care (Even in Small Ways)

 We hear it all the time: “Take care of yourself!”
-But for moms, finding time for self-care can feel like searching for a needle in a haystack.
+But for moms, finding time for self-care can feel unrealistic.

-Maybe it’s a quiet cup of coffee before the kids wake up or 10 minutes with a book before bed.
+Maybe it’s a quiet cup of coffee before the kids wake up or 10 minutes with a book on your Kindle before bed.

 It’s about taking those little moments to recharge and feel more like yourself.